Peter2-71828/PongNotPong/README.md

 ### MVP
 Build a program that is to be able to recognise
 a body part and utilise it as a user input for a game

 ## How to Use

 * clone or fork this repo
-* ensure you have both python and conda installed and are runing the corect version indicated in the [Technologies](#technologies) section
+* ensure you have both Python and Conda installed and are running the correct version indicated in the [Technologies](#technologies) section
 * navigate to the root directory of the repo, PongNotPong
 * run:
 ``conda env create -f environment.yml``